disconnectme/disconnect/README.markdown

   and
   [services-firefox.js](https://github.com/disconnectme/disconnect/blob/master/firefox/content/services-firefox.js)
-  determine whether a domain name belongs to a third party and can be replaced by implementing a single method:
+  determine whether a domain name belongs to a third party and can be replaced by implementing a single function:

 ### {Object} getService({string} domain)